Peter Pomerantsev: Biography

-Pomerantsev was born into a Russian speaking Jewish family in Kyiv, Ukrainian SSR in 1977.
+Pomerantsev was born into a Russian speaking family in Kyiv, Ukrainian SSR in 1977.
 In 1978, he moved with his parents to West Germany, after his father, broadcaster and poet Igor Pomerantsev, was arrested by the KGB for distributing anti-Soviet literature.
 They later moved to Munich and then London where Igor Pomerantsev worked for the BBC World Service.
 Pomerantsev's mother, Liana Pomerantsev, is a documentary producer.
 Her credits include Gulag, which won the Grierson Award for Best British Documentary; The Beslan Siege, which won Prix Italia; and The Train, which won a BAFTA.

 Pomerantsev attended Westminster School in London and the European School in Munich.
 He studied English Literature and German at the University of Edinburgh.
 After university he moved to Russia in 2001.
 He attended the Higher Courses for Script Writers and Film Directors in Moscow.
 He "jumped jobs" between think tanks and was a consultant on European Union projects until he went to film school.